If you’re looking for Christmas gift ideas for a keen gardener, our gift selection will help to give you inspiration!

 It comes in a range of colours, and will attract a variety of non-aggressive solitary bees and insects like the mason bee.

 You’ll be able to watch them as they build their nests in the hotel.
 Just hang it in a sheltered spot and the guests will soon start arriving.

 Other Gardening Gifts

-And if you’re still stuck for gift ideas for the gardener in your life, here are a couple more ideas.
+And if you’re still stuck for Christmas gift ideas for the gardener in your life, here are a couple more ideas.